 ARTICLE 25. - RETIREMENT-

-25.1 The District shall continue participation in the Orange County Employees Retirement System (OCERS), wherein all full-time employees are considered members.
-The following retirement program is in effect pursuant to the contract between OCERS and the District.
+25.1 OC San shall continue participation in the Orange County Employees Retirement System (OCERS), wherein all full-time employees are considered members.
+The following retirement program is in effect pursuant to the contract between OCERS and OC San.

-25.1.1 Employees hired before September 21, 1979: The District will continue to contract with OCERS to provide the 2.5% @ 55 benefit formula (Plan G) based on the highest consecutive twelve (12) months average earnings, past and future service.
+25.1.1 Employees hired before September 21, 1979: OC San will continue to contract with OCERS to provide the 2.5% @ 55 benefit formula (Plan G) based on the highest consecutive twelve (12) months average earnings, past and future service.

-25.1.2 Employees hired on or after September 21, 1979 and before August 1, 2011: The District will continue to contract with OCERS to provide the 2.5% @ 55 benefit formula (Plan H) based on the highest consecutive thirty-six (36) months average earnings, past and future service.
+25.1.2 Employees hired on or after September 21, 1979 and before August 1, 2011: OC San will continue to contract with OCERS to provide the 2.5% @ 55 benefit formula (Plan H) based on the highest consecutive thirty-six (36) months average earnings, past and future service.

-25.1.2.1 The District will continue to pay 3.5% of an eligible employee’s base salary toward the employee’s contributions to OCERS.
+25.1.2.1 OC San will continue to pay 3.5% of an eligible employee’s base salary toward the employee’s contributions to OCERS.

-25.1.3 Employees hired on or after August 1, 2011 and before January 1, 2013: The District will contract with OCERS to provide the 1.667% @ 57.5 benefit formula (Plan B) based on the highest consecutive thirty-six (36) months average earnings, past and future service.
+25.1.3 Employees hired on or after August 1, 2011 and before January 1, 2013: OC San will contract with OCERS to provide the 1.667% @ 57.5 benefit formula (Plan B) based on the highest consecutive thirty-six (36) months average earnings, past and future service.

-25.1.3.1 The District will pay 0% of an eligible employee’s base salary towards the employee’s contribution to OCERS.
+25.1.3.1 OC San will pay 0% of an eligible employee’s base salary towards the employee’s contribution to OCERS.

-25.1.4 Employees hired on or after January 1, 2013: The District will contract with OCERS to provide the 2.5% @ 67 benefit formula (Plan U - PEPRA) based on the highest consecutive thirty-six (36) months average earnings, past and future service.
+25.1.4 Employees hired on or after January 1, 2013: OC San will contract with OCERS to provide the 2.5% @ 67 benefit formula (Plan U - PEPRA) based on the highest consecutive thirty-six (36) months average earnings, past and future service.

-25.1.4.1 The District will pay 0% of an eligible employee’s base salary towards the employee’s contribution to OCERS.
+25.1.4.1 OC San will pay 0% of an eligible employee’s base salary towards the employee’s contribution to OCERS.

 25.2 All monies actually contributed into the retirement system by an employee shall be deducted from gross salary for taxation purposes in accordance with Internal Revenue Code provisions.